Active-Learning-and-Teaching/ALT-Website/index.md

     are removed from the backend after processing.
 At the end of the course, the student/instructor can delete their account, and their records in the backend will also be deleted.
   slug: ''
-- template: detail-content
-  block: text-1
-  headline: Built With Privacy in Mind
-  content: "<blockquote><pre><code><code>A special feature of the app is that the
-    system keeps minimal information and thereby promotes data privacy and security.
-    The quiz/feedback questions are not entered in the app.
-The answers to quiz/feedback questions are processed for summarization and mailed to the faculty as CSV.
-The data of quizzes and feedbacks are removed from the backend after processing.
-At the end of the course, the student/instructor can delete their account, and their records in the backend will also be deleted.</code></code></pre></blockquote>"
-- template: simple-footer
-  block: footer-1
-  content: "<strong>Made with ❤︎ using React Native and Firebase</strong>"
 - template: 4-column-footer
   block: footer-2
   image: ''